 Follow us on Facebook now!

-A workshop session at Central Baptist Theological Seminary, lead by Greg Hunt, Ph.D. who was Conference Coordinator and Research Professor at Central Seminary.
-Co-lead by Rev. Robin Sandbothe, Dir. of Seminary Relations at Central Seminary, and Co-Pastor of Englewood Baptist Church, Kansas City, ...
+This workshop session was presented at Central Baptist Theological Seminary in 2019.
+It is facilitated by Greg Hunt, Ph.D. who was Conference Coordinator and is Research Professor at Central Seminary and also features Rev. Robin Sandbothe, Dir. of Seminary Relations at Central Seminary, and Co-Pa...

 With global networking and advanced technologies, travel has become easier, less expensive, and more frequent.
 This workshop provides practical guidance for making our movement—whether across town or across continents, for work or for pleasure—a sacred practice of pilgrimage ... that is, more ref...